This is so long! This is supposed to be an account of the company history, not a novel!

-In the autumn, we presented a project to our institutional partners for the installation of our big tops in Besançon for a period of 18 months, a project which would bring together a cabaret, meeting centre, host venue for troupes from elsewhere, and two productions.
-All of this is with a view to a more permanent base in our city.
+In the autumn, we presented a project proposal to our institutional partners for the installation of our big tops in Besançon for a period of 18 months, a project that would house two new productions and would bring together a cabaret, meeting centre, and a host venue for troupes from elsewhere.
+All of this, with a view of a more permanent base in our city.

 But yet again, this project, which was so well received, fell by the wayside owing to a lack of funding.

-At the end of the year, we performed in Lyons in front of 35,000 people at the Grand Parc de Miribel Jonage, a venue without any public transport in the winter.
-But, the audience turned out regardless.
-A big thanks to our public.
+At the end of the year, we performed in Lyon in front of 35,000 people at the Grand Parc de Miribel Jonage, a venue without any public transport in the winter.
+The crowd turned up regardless.
+A big thanks to our audience.